conorshortt123/MobileAppProject/README.md

-"# MobileAppProject - Conor Shortt #"
+"# MobileAppProject - User Guide - Conor Shortt #"

 INSTRUCTIONS:
 - Tap 'proceed' to navigate from the Welcome page to the Home page.